Mississippi State Bulldogs baseball: Rivalries

 In baseball, MSU has two main rivals, LSU and Ole Miss.

-Against LSU, the Bulldogs hold a 216–185 all-time series lead over LSU in a series that got its start in 1907.
+Against LSU, the Bulldogs hold a 219–197 all-time series lead over LSU in a series that got its start in 1907.

-Against Ole Miss, Mississippi State leads the series 259–208–5.
+Against Ole Miss, Mississippi State leads the series 269–214–5.
 Retired Mississippi State head baseball coach, Ron Polk, was 85–49 against Ole Miss.
 John Cohen, MSU's former coach, was 8–11 in SEC Conference games and 11–17 overall against Ole Miss.
 Andy Cannizaro was 4–0 against Ole Miss in 2017.
-Gary Henderson was 3–1 against Mississippi in 2018, while MSU's current coach Chris Lemonis has a 6–1 mark.
+Gary Henderson was 3–1 against Mississippi in 2018, while Chris Lemonis had a 16–8 mark.
 The two teams play a 3-game series each year that counts in the SEC standings and one non-conference game in Jackson, MS. The game in Jackson was called the Mayor's Trophy from 1980 to 2006, and from 2007 to present the game has been called the Governor's Cup.
 The Mayor's Trophy series ended 14–13 in favor of the Rebels.
-With the 2007 season, the non-conference meeting between the two teams moved to Trustmark Park in Pearl, Mississippi – which is the home to the Mississippi Braves.
-Mississippi State holds the lead in the Governor's Cup 9–4.
+With the 2007 season, the non-conference meeting between the two teams moved to Trustmark Park in Pearl, Mississippi – which was formerly home to the Mississippi Braves.
+Mississippi State holds the lead in the Governor's Cup 11–6.